applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 What we see here is pretty clearly a linear relationship: $runtime \approx constant \times number\ of\ query\ sequences$.
 This is because as we increase the number of query sequences, we're increasing the number of pairwise alignments that we need to perform.
 If we have 5 queries and 10 reference sequences, we compute $5 \times 10 = 50$ pairwise alignments.
 If we have 10 queries and 100 reference sequences, we compute $10 \times 100 = 1000$ pairwise alignments.
 There are a few practical ways to reduce the runtime of a process like this.

 The first seems obvious, and even silly at first: perform fewer alignments.
 This could be achieved in a few ways.
 You could reduce the number of query sequences, though this might be something a researcher is resistant to: they have some collection of unknown sequences, and they want to know what they all are.
 You could alternatively reduce the number of reference sequences, but you might run into the same issues there: we wouldn't want to exclude reference sequences that might provide us with useful information about our query sequences.
 Finally, we might be able to figure out some ways to perform fewer alignments by not searching all of the query sequences against all of the reference sequences.
+If we could come up with some procedure to approximate which pairwise alignments were likely to be good (i.e., high scoring) and which were likely to be bad (i.e., low scoring) that is faster than performing the pairwise alignments, we could apply that procedure and only align a pair of sequences when we expect to get a high score.
+That could potentially allow us to reduce the number of alignments we need to perform, and therefore the runtime of the algorithm.

 Another approach to reducing the runtime of this process would be to create a faster implemention of the algorithm (though at some point that won't be possible anymore), use a faster computer, or run the process in parallel on multiple processors.
 All of these would be ways to reduce the runtime of the search by some factor $f$, where $new\ runtime \approx \frac{runtime}{f}$.

 In practice, for a production scale sequence database search application like BLAST, we'd combine these approaches.
-In the next section we'll explore wa
+In the next section we'll explore ways to reduce the runtime of database searching for a fixed number of query sequences and a fixed number of reference sequences by reducing the number of pairwise alignments that the search function will perform.

 ## Heurisitic algorithms <link src="mUArdw"/>

+**pick up here**

 For the purposes of an exercise, think of the database as one long sequence that we want to align against and a collection of query sequence as another long sequence that we want to search.
 What do you expect a curve for each of the above to look like?